Sponsor's Role in Alcohol or Drug RecoverySkip to the navigation

 - Helps you when you are thinking about using drugs or drinking again or have had a relapse.

 - Shows you what the program has to help you.
 This can be meetings, brochures, books, and other things.
-He or she also can help you find more information about drug or alcohol abuse and recovery.
+He or she also can help you find more information about drug or alcohol use problems and recovery.

 - Encourages you to attend meetings and helps you get to them.
 He or she will urge you to join in group events and work with other people to help your recovery.
 Your sponsor will introduce you to other members and help you find common bonds or interests with them.